jokob-sk/NetAlertX/docs/README.md

 * 🔵 Refactoring enabling faster implementation of future functionality
 * 🔽 (low) UI functionality & improvements (PRs welcome 😉)

-Design philosophy: Focus on core functionality and leverage existing apps and tools to make PiAlert integrate into other workflows.
+Design philosophy: Focus on core functionality and leverage existing apps and tools to make NetAlertX integrate into other workflows.

 Examples: